CybotAS/CookiebotWP/readme.txt

 ## Changelog ##

-### Unreleased - fix/214-cookie_types-is-not-localized ###
+### 3.10.1 - 2021-04-29 ###
-* Added cookiebot_translate_cookie_names function in helper.php
-* Use the helper function to translate cookie type names in settings-service.php -> get_translated_placeholder method
-* Added danish translations for 'marketing', 'statistics', and 'preferences'
+* Added support for translating 'marketing', 'statistics', and 'preferences'

-### Unreleased - feature/216-prevent-same-domain-embedded-content-from-being-blocked ###
-* Added exception for same domain embedded content embed-autocorrect.php
+* Allow cookies for same domain embedded content

 ### 3.10.0 - 2021-03-22 ###
 * Added support for translating the settings pages